[Opinion] Working at EU institutions not easy for ethnic minority staff

 The ethnic minority category is defined by self-identification, with no precise definition.
 Respondents also include those who declare a "regional identity".

-On average, respondents from an ethnic minority background are less likely than the overall average to work in the Commission more likely to work in delegations and less likely to be officials than the average (less than half compared to 63 percent for all respondents), says the survey.
+On average, respondents from an ethnic minority background are less likely than the overall average to work in the Commission, more likely to work in delegations, and less likely to be officials than the average (less than half compared to 63 percent for all respondents), says the survey.

 Good news, and bad news